mattvonrocketstein/makefiles/README.md

 ## About

-I'm honestly the type of person who never thought they would have a `makefiles` repository, but here it is.
+I'm honestly the type of person who never thought they would have a "makefiles" repository, but here it is.
+This is a library of specific, useful, and reusable code for automating stuff with GNU Make.

 ## Rationale